khush-01/SpaceX-Launchpads/README.md

 - Mobile Application consisting of 2 pages
 - Details of Launchpads with their launches
-- Clicking on a launch will their respective page
+- Clicking on a launch will open their respective page

 ## Preview